craychee/drupal8-kube/README.md

 This is a work-in-progress and a demo only.
-Not intended for use by anyone but the creator aware of the flawed baby she created.
+Not intended for use by anyone but the creator, who is aware of the flawed baby she created.

 ## Getting Started